 The most dangerous disadvantage of using credit cards while traveling is their inability to prevent a total loss of self-control when it comes to buying souvenirs for you, your friends, and family members.
 If you aren’t careful, that holiday in the Caribbean may leave you without the funds to support the family!

 However, for those who know how to exercise a modicum of self-control, this isn’t usually a problem.

 Of course, the best way to avoid the post-vacation overspending blues is tried-and-true financial restraint.
 It never fails!
 Then again, it also doesn’t hurt to make sure that the credit card in your wallet is designed with the holiday traveler in mind.
-Thankfully, websites like effectify.com are available that can help you find the perfect travel card for you.
+Thankfully, there are plenty of websites that can help you find the perfect travel card for you.

 On the other hand, if you are already facing large credit card debt from your last vacation, it’s time to get to work and pay off your plastic.
 Here are a few of the very best ways to pay them off as quickly as possible: